 Would you love to see trees, grass and fountains on Plaza Mayor again?
 Me too.
 The same can’t be said for the other lost stories I’ve dug up, however.
-Open-cast construction sites, cars parked in strange places, and the symptoms of war never made for an attractive city, but who are we to deny that we all possess a morbid curiosity to see the photographs of such bedlam…
+Open-cast construction sites, cars parked in unthinkable places, and a city at war are all part of Madrid’s endlessly fascinating past…

 WHEN PLAZA MAYOR WAS A PARK